pharpend/louse/README.md

 cabal install
 ```

-For tutorial, see the [TUTORIAL.md file](TUTORIAL.md).
-If you don't want to read
+For a tutorial, you can see the [TUTORIAL.md file](TUTORIAL.md), or run `decamp
-that, you can run `decamp --help`.
+tutorial`.
+For a brief listing of the available commands, you can run `decamp
+--help`.

 ## Inspiration